FarbodHassani/k-evolution/README.md

-# $k$-evolution
+# k-evolution

-$k$-evolution (arXiv:1910.01104) is basen on gevolution N-body code (Adamek J., Daverio D., Durrer R., and Kunz M., Nature Phys.
+k-evolution (arXiv:1910.01104) is based on gevolution N-body code (Adamek J., Daverio D., Durrer R., and Kunz M., Nature Phys.
 12, 346 (2016), arXiv: 1604.06065).

-$k$-essene in the effective field theory of dark energy framework is added into the gevolution code.

-The free parameters to be chosen are $w$ (the equation of state for dark energy) and $c_s^2$ (the speed of sound squared).
+k-essene based the EFT framework is added into the gevolution The free parameters to be chosen are w (the equation of state for dark energy) and c_s^2 (the speed of sound squared).

 ## Compilation and usage